 Published on: 11/07/2019

-Sustainability of water supply services remains an uphill challenge cutting across many countries, with several factors undermining the effectiveness of Operation and Maintenance (O&M).
+Sustainability of water supply services remains an uphill challenge.
+Which factors factors undermine the effectiveness of Operation and Maintenance (O&M)?

-This was the key observation from a recent exchange learning visit where officials from the Uganda Ministry of Water and Environment (MWE) visited their Ethiopian counterparts to exchange information and lessons about O&M.
+During a recent exchange learning visit, officials from the Uganda Ministry of Water and Environment (MWE) visited their Ethiopian counterparts to exchange information and lessons about O&M.

 Every year, government and non-government actors in Uganda and Ethiopia invest hundreds of millions of dollars in the construction of new water supply facilities: all working towards the global and national targets for access to safe water.
 Each one of those schemes needs to be operated and maintained.